Broadway Presbyterian Church - New York City

 Broadway Presbyterian (1925)

-After Dr. Crosby's pastorate, the church declined in membership as members moved uptown to preferred residential areas.
+After Dr. Crosby's pastorate, the church declined as members moved uptown to preferred residential areas.
 The Grace and Hope Chapel missions became difficult to support, and in 1898 Grace Chapel was sold.
 In 1899, the congregation was strengthened somewhat after merging with the Thirteenth Street Presbyterian Church, located at 135 West 13th Street, but in 1909 the congregation voted to relocate uptown.
-The present site on Broadway and 114th Street was purchased in 1910, and on March 16, 1912, the cornerstone was laid for the present building.
+The site on Broadway and 114th Street was purchased in 1910, and on March 16, 1912, the cornerstone was laid for the present building.
 Louis E. Jallade designed an English Gothic sanctuary that was closely modeled on the Brown Memorial Tower of nearby Union Theological Seminary, where he was associate architect.
 Jallade also designed the International House north of Union Seminary, and in 1928, the Metropolitan Methodist Episcopal Church (now The Church of the Village) on Seventh Avenue and 13th Street.
-The first worship service in the new Broadway Presbyterian Church took place on November 10, 1912.
+The new Broadway Presbyterian Church opened on November 10, 1912.

 Austin Organ, Op.
 2513 (1969) at the Broadway Presbyterian Church - New York City (photo: Broadway Presbyterian Church)